BZIvanov/Learning-SQL-and-Git/Git/Terminal.md

 - **cd ..** - will move one folder back
 - **cd ../../** - will move two folders back and so one if we want to go back even more
 - **clear** - will clear the text on the console
+- **cat ~/myfile.txt** - it allows us to expect the content of a file without opening it.
+The second parameter is the path to the file.
+- **rm -rf folder-name** - will remove the specified folder and all of it's content